Xeronema callistemon: Etymology

 The common name of the plant originates from the Poor Knights Islands on which it was discovered.
 The islands, in turn, were so named because of their similarity in shape to the Poor Knights Pudding – a bread-based dish popular at the time of their discovery by Europeans.

 The botanical species name means "with a beautiful stamen", referring to the prominent red stamens of the plant's flowers.
+It also may be a reference to the Australian genus Callistemon, with which the flowers share similarities.